VaanaCZ/LANVP/README.md

 ## Configuration

 In order to customize the settings of V-Patch, navigate to the game's directory and find the plugins folder.
-Here you can find a by the name of *lanvp.ini* in which you can enable/disable or change the features mentioned above.
+Here you can find a config file by the name of *lanvp.ini* in which you can enable/disable or change the features mentioned above.

 ## Known issues